 "Don't you give me an etiquette lesson!"
 The brunette bent her wrist, grabbed his arm, and twisted it.

 "Ow!
 Ah…!
 Stop it!
 Let go!"
 His face contorted in pain as he dropped to his knees.
-"Please!"
+"What are you doing?!
+Stop!"

 "Fine."
 Hannah released Ichabod's wrist.
 "But remember this: I broke your arm when you were 14.
 I won't hesitate to do it again."